Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Construction of Gauge Invariant Fermionic PEPS (fPEPS)

 \subsection{The Local Ingredients}

-Naively, we would first like to construct the states $\left|A\left(\mathbf{x}\right)\right\rangle $, and their product $\underset{\mathbf{x}}{\otimes}\left|A\left(\mathbf{x}\right)\right\rangle $.
+Naively, we would first like to construct the states $\left|A\left(\vb{x}\right)\right\rangle $, and their product $\underset{\vb{x}}{\otimes}\left|A\left(\vb{x}\right)\right\rangle $.
 However, a product state of fermions is not well-defined, since a tensor product factorization of a fermionic Fock space is not well defined.
 One could define some ordering but we would like to avoid that.
-Instead, at each vertex we will deal with an operator $A\left(\mathbf{x}\right)$, involving both the physical and virtual degrees of freedom, and construct the product state as
+Instead, at each vertex we will deal with an operator $A\left(\vb{x}\right)$, involving both the physical and virtual degrees of freedom, and construct the product state as

-where $\left|\varOmega\right\rangle $ is some initial state of the system - including the Fock vacuum of the physical fermions.
+where $\ket{\varOmega}$ is some initial state of the system -- including the Fock vacuum of the physical fermions.

-A product of fermionic operators is still not well defined without specifying some lattice ordering, unless all the $A\left(\mathbf{x}\right)$ operators commute.
-As each of them involves degrees of freedom defined on a different vertex, they will commute if and only if each $A\left(\mathbf{x}\right)$ has an even fermionic parity, which we shall thus demand.
+A product of fermionic operators is still not well defined without specifying some lattice ordering, unless all the $A\left(\vb{x}\right)$ operators commute.
+As each of them involves degrees of freedom defined on a different vertex, they will commute if and only if each $A\left(\vb{x}\right)$ has an even fermionic parity, which we shall thus demand.
 In order to do that, the virtual degrees of freedom must be represented by fermions as well, and we simply interpret $\left|\varOmega\right\rangle $ as the total Fock vacuum, of both physical and virtual modes (otherwise, we must have an even local \emph{physical} parity at each vertex, which does not make any physical sense; moreover, in our current example, with only one physical mode per vertex, even parity with non-fermionic virtual modes implies that the physical fermions cannot be excited).

 Now we can focus on a single vertex.
-Besides the physical mode $\psi^{\dagger}$ we introduce eight virtual (auxiliary) fermionic modes, created by $r_{\pm}^{\dagger},u_{\pm}^{\dagger},l_{\pm}^{\dagger},d_{\pm}^{\dagger}$, associated with the four legs attached to the vertex as before (right, up, left, down).
+In the example we construct in the following, besides the physical mode $\psi^{\dagger}$ we introduce eight virtual (auxiliary) fermionic modes, created by $r_{\pm}^{\dagger},u_{\pm}^{\dagger},l_{\pm}^{\dagger},d_{\pm}^{\dagger}$, associated with the four legs attached to the vertex as before (right, up, left, down).
 Out of these, we construct the virtual electric fields,

 where $z=r,u,l,d$, and the \emph{virtual Gauss law operator}